Info icon

 EndIpAddress : 255.255.255.255

-If one or more firewall rules returned by the Get-AzSqlServerAuditing command output have the StartIpAddress configuration attribute value set to 0.0.0.0 (i.e. any IP address), as shown in the example above, the selected Microsoft Azure SQL server allows unrestricted ingress/inbound access for all the SQL databases hosted on the server.
+If one or more firewall rules returned by the Get-AzSqlServerAuditing command output have the StartIpAddress value set to 0.0.0.0, as shown in the output example above, the selected Microsoft Azure SQL server allows unrestricted inbound access to the associated SQL databases hosted on the server.

-05 Repeat step no. 3 and 4 for each Azure SQL database server provisioned in the selected subscription.
+05 Repeat steps no. 3 and 4 for each SQL database server provisioned in the selected subscription.

 06 Repeat steps no. 1 – 5 for each subscription available within your Microsoft Azure cloud account.